mpasternak/django-denorm-iplweb/docs/tutorial.rst

 If the value somehow depends on information stored in other models, it will get out of sync as those external information changes.

-As this is a very undesirable effect, django-denorm provides a mechanism to tell it what other model instances will effect the computed value.
+As this is a very undesirable effect, django-denorm-iplweb provides a mechanism to tell it what other model instances will effect the computed value.
 It provides additional decorators to attach this dependency information to the function before it gets turned into a field.